UK saver: £500 vs £1,000/month

 - Adjust retirement age alongside savings: a later retirement age shortens the drawdown window and raises safe spending, but only if the contribution period also extends, as modeled in the £500 variant.

 - Replace one-offs with your own likely shocks (student loan payoff, private healthcare, sabbatical).
-Keep the timing realistic—age ranges are easier to maintain than specific calendar dates unless you already have a date locked in.
+Only use exact dates if you already know roughly when they are likely to happen.

-- Update the State Pension amount once you have a forecast, and consider adding a small DB pension, rental income, or annuity if that’s already secured.
+- Update the State Pension amount once you have a forecast, and add any DB pension, rental income, or annuity that is already secured.

 UK-specific notes